feilipu/NASCOM_BASIC_4.7/HexLoadr/README.md

 7. From the `ok` prompt in Basic, start the HexLoadr program with `PRINT USR(x)`

 8. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1.
 If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py < myarbitraryprogram.hex > /dev/ttyUSB0`.
+The Linux `cat` program also works well in this role.

-9. Using `POKE` commands relocate the address for the `USR(x)` command to point to `.ORG` of your arbitrary program.
+9. Using the `DOKE` command relocate the address for the `USR(x)` command to point to `.ORG` of your arbitrary program.

 10. When HexLoadr has finished, and you are back at the Basic `ok` prompt start your arbitrary program using `PRINT USR(x)`, or other variant if you have parameters to pass to your program.